The Tribe of Reuben

 Reuben’s story is therefore a warning about exposed places and exposed hearts.
 Living on the edge requires nearness to God.
 A good inheritance becomes spiritually dangerous when distance from God’s people becomes distance from God’s worship.

 Yet Reuben is not erased.
-Ezekiel’s vision of restored tribal portions gives Reuben a place in the renewed land, and one of the gates of the city bears Reuben’s name [Ezekiel 48:6-7, 31].
-Revelation also names Reuben among the sealed tribes of Israel [Revelation 7:5].
+Ezekiel’s vision of restored tribal portions gives Reuben a place in the renewed land [Ezekiel 48:6-7].
+One of the gates of the city also bears Reuben’s name [Ezekiel 48:31].
+Revelation names Reuben among the sealed tribes of Israel [Revelation 7:5].

 The firstborn tribe lost preeminence, suffered judgment, and faded from prominence, but it did not fall from God’s memory.